viveksh991/innovationM_Project/README.md

-# for Run
+# Ror Running the framework --

-- clone the project
+- Clone the project
-- need python3
+- Need python3
-- install the requirements.txt
+- Install the requirements.txt
-- open terminal or git bash
+- Open terminal or git bash
-- go to the TestCases dir.
+- go to the project TestCases directory
 - and run this cmd - pytest -v -s